moody/Waffle/README.md

 local shrink = child:GetShrink()

 -- Sets how this node aligns its own children along the cross axis by default.
-Pass nil to -- reset to the default (STRETCH). component:SetAlign("CENTER") local align = component:GetAlign()
+Pass nil to -- reset to the default (STRETCH).
+Case insensitive, any other value throws an error. component:SetAlign("CENTER") local align = component:GetAlign()

 -- Sets how this node aligns itself within its parent along the cross axis, overriding the -- parent's own align.
-Pass nil to go back to inheriting it. child:SetAlignSelf("END") local alignSelf = child:GetAlignSelf()
+Pass nil to go back to inheriting it.
+Case insensitive, any -- other value throws an error. child:SetAlignSelf("END") local alignSelf = child:GetAlignSelf()

 -- Sets how this node distributes leftover main-axis space among its own children.
-Pass -- nil to reset to the default (START). component:SetJustify("SPACE_BETWEEN") local justify = component:GetJustify()
+Pass -- nil to reset to the default (START).
+Case insensitive, any other value throws an error. component:SetJustify("SPACE_BETWEEN") local justify = component:GetJustify()